Do I need a Trust or a Will for my small business?

 Uninsured motorist claim?
 Be prepared for a fight

 Got car insurance?
 Hopefully you do.
 But believe it or not, some people don’t have any – or they don’t have enough.
-And if one of those people cause a car accident with you, you better have UIM.
-That’s attorney lingo for uninsured or underinsured motorist insurance.
-UIM is on your insurance policy.
-And it...
+And if one of those people cause a car accident with you, you better have UM.
+That’s attorney lingo for uninsured motorist insurance.
+(Note: technically it is both UNinsured and UNDERinsured motorist coverage....

 Read More